What is ransomware?

 Why not just pay the ransom?

 For starters, there is no guarantee you will get your files back.
 You cannot trust extortionists.
 One example of untrustworthy thieves is the makers of Ranscam, ransomware that didn’t even bother with encrypting but simply deleted the files (although of course it promised decryption in exchange for money).
+According to our research, 20% of ransomware victims who paid never got their files back.

 I found the ransomware decryptor I need; why doesn’t it work?